 “The Pasola is not a tourist event.
 It is our tradition.
 That is why we must wait for the signs and cannot set the date very far in advance.
 That would violate the real meaning behind the ritual,” a Sumbanese local shared with me.

-“Sumba people embrace Marapu faith,” Daniel explained.
+“Sumba people embrace Marapu faith,” Elizabeth explained.
 “The Pasola is not a tourist event.
 It is our tradition.
 That is why we must wait for the signs and cannot set the date very far in advance.
-That would violate the real meaning behind the ritual”, he added.
+That would violate the real meaning behind the ritual”, she added.

 The Sumbanese call their land Tana Humba, meaning homeland.
-The ancestors are believed to dwell within eight spheres of heaven, and it is understood the spirits have come down to bring civilisation to the homeland.
-Locals believe that their ancestors arrived on the northeastern coast of the island and that in ancient times a stone bridge connected Sumba to the islands of Sumbawa and Flores.
-A natural disaster is said to have destroyed the bridge and so isolated Sumba from its neighbouring islands.
+The ancestors are believed to dwell within eight spheres of heaven, and it is understood that the spirits have come down to bring civilisation to the homeland.
+Locals believe that their ancestors arrived on the northeastern coast of the island and that, in ancient times, a stone bridge connected Sumba to the islands of Sumbawa and Flores.
+A natural disaster is said to have destroyed the bridge and isolated Sumba from its neighbouring islands.

-Each of the clans living in Sumba has built up a specific social structure with complex rituals and other traditions around birth, marriage, initiation and funerals.
-To this day, these rituals and traditions are still practised much as they were in the past.
+Each of the clans living in Sumba has built up a specific social structure with complex rituals and other traditions around birth, marriage, initiation, and funerals.
+These rituals and traditions are still practiced today, much as they were in the past.

-Each clan, mountain, tree, animal, forest, lake and coastal area is believed to have its own spirits.
+Each clan, mountain, tree, animal, forest, lake, and coastal area is believed to have its own spirits.
 The spirits of nature and the ancestral spirits take on many forms, including huge carved objects and megalithic stones.
 They are reflected in the special towering and ornate Sumbanese houses used for worship.
-According to Daniel, these are designed to represent reaching up to heaven.
+According to my guide, these are designed to represent reaching up to heaven.

-Sumba Island is only 50 50-minute flight from Bali and offers the traveller a glimpse into a very old culture which has not yet been drawn into the modern world.
+Sumba Island is only a 50-minute flight from Bali and offers the traveler a glimpse into a very old culture that has not yet been drawn into the modern world.
 A sense of balance and respect for all things pervades the culture.
 It is sustained by unique rituals such as the Pasola, which seek to maintain a peaceful and productive relationship with the heavenly spirits and keep tradition very much alive on the island.

 Story by Stephanie Brookes